Matthias247/jawampa/readme.md

 `WampClient`s must be created through `WampClientBuilder` objects, which allow to configure the created clients.

-There are 2 mandatory parameters that have to be set through the builder:
+There are 3 mandatory parameters that have to be set through the builder:
+- A connector provider which describes the framework which will be used for establishing a connection to the WAMP router.
+An example is the `NettyWampClientConnectorProvider` which is described in the documentation of the jawampa-netty subproject.
 - The URI that describes the address of the WAMP router
 - The realm that the client should join on the router